seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 This step is required for the installation to function properly.

-There are five stages to this procedure:
+There are six stages to this procedure:
   1. Import SSL certificates to the Edge for SSL termination
   2. Create Application Profiles in the Load Balancing tab of NSX
   3. Create Application Rules in the Load Balancer
+  4. Create Service Monitors for each pool type
-  4. Create Application Pools for the multiple groups needing load balancing
+  5. Create Application Pools for the multiple groups needing load balancing
-  5. Create a virtual server (also known as a VIP) to pool balanced IPs
+  6. Create a virtual server (also known as a VIP) to pool balanced IPs

 What you will need: